 Coffee is best stored long-term in a cool, dry, dark, air-tight container.

 Air, light, moisture, and heat will cause chemistry in coffee beans or pre-ground coffee to change.

 And not for the better.

-Best practice is to transfer your store-bought or market purchased coffee from the original packaging.
+The best practice is to transfer your store-bought or market-purchased coffee from the original packaging.
 Place them into your more long-term storage container as soon as you get home.

 Ceramic containers are ideal since they are inert and do not interact with their contents.
 Stainless steel and opaque glass containers can be just as good.